Precision Rifle League – Rules & Standard Operating Procedures (Version 1.8)

 4.2.10 – Only officially sponsored teams can (should they choose to) wear team shirts/colours etc. during PRL events.

-4.2.11 – Sponsoring companies will have the right to use the PRL logo on all advertising released during the period of sponsorship.
+4.2.11 – Only the primary name/brand associated with each team (ref 4.2.2) will have the right to use the PRL logo on all advertising released during the period of sponsorship.

 4.2.12 – The level of sponsorship is not defined by the PRL and may vary from the temporary loan of products to full financial support.